vandreleal/hexo-renderer-sass-bourbon-neat/README.md

 ```

 ## Usage
-To enable [Bourbon]/[Neat] support you need to import it in your stylesheet.
+To enable [Bourbon]/[Neat] support you need to import it at the beginning of your stylesheet:

 ``` scss
 @import 'bourbon';